LEGAL Gun Owners Charged With Felonies in Chicago

 Quick Summary

-Legal gun owners in Chicago are facing felony charges for firearm possession after minor traffic stops, despite holding valid licenses.
-This often occurs due to police databases (LEADS) failing to update, leading to wrongful arrests and severe consequences like job loss and difficulty recovering firearms.
+Legal gun owners in Chicago are facing felony charges for gun possession after minor traffic stops, despite holding valid licenses.
+Issues arise from outdated LEADS database information, leading to wrongful arrests, job loss, and difficulties recovering seized firearms, even when charges are dismissed.

 Chapters